Vegetable Enchilada Casserole

 To the point where several times I’ve just said screw it and cut a big piece before it had time to set up.
 And then proceeded to drop it all over the counter.

 Messy?
 Yes.
 But so delicious I couldn’t care one little bit.
-And you better believe that I licked every last drop of sauce off that counter.
-No shame.

 It’s like enchiladas without having to go through the trouble of rolling them up.
 Lazy man enchiladas.
 I like it.
 Just layer and bake.